frederic-perez/AmE-dictionary/data/idioms.md

 __end run__ :two: An evasive or diversionary action or maneuver around some obstacle or difficulty.
 An allusion to a play in American football, in which the carrier of the ball runs wide to evade the defensive line. _Many wealthy citizens try to perform an end run around their country’s tax laws by filtering their money in offshore accounts._
 __endgame__ :three: The final stages of a process, development, or activity.
 __engine room__ The main source of talent, power, or ability in a team or group, likened to the room that houses a ship’s engine. _Sarah is our engine room, so with her injured, I’m not sure how we’ll be able to win on Saturday._
+__enough (something) to choke Caligula’s horse__ A lot of something.
+The phrase likely mentions Caligula because the Roman emperor was known for his penchant for excess. _A: “Do you think I got enough balloons?”
+B: “Are you kidding?
+There are enough balloons here to choke Caligula’s horse!”_
 __entry level__
 __envelope > push the envelope__ To go beyond established limits; to pioneer.
 __et alia__